 For telehealth companies like SaluberMD, AI in telemedicine is not optional.
 Reliable remote diagnostics are essential to delivering quality care at scale.
 As clinicians use mobile and handheld devices to capture heart and lung sounds and medical images, SaluberMD needed an AI foundation that could operate in real time without compromising compliance or clinician trust.

-The problem: unstructured audio and image data slowing clinical decisions in AI in telemedicine
+Problem: unstructured audio and image data slowing clinical decisions in AI in telemedicine

 Remote diagnostics workflows generate large volumes of unstructured clinical audio and image data, and in AI in telemedicine, this data varies widely in quality due to device diversity, environmental noise, and differences in how clinicians and patients capture recordings.
 Inconsistent audio quality can interfere with accurate interpretation of heart and lung sounds, while incorrect or mismatched body-part tagging often requires time-consuming manual validation of diagnostic images.
 The absence of standardized preprocessing pipelines for medical images and auscultation audio further complicates downstream analysis.